|

 a worker’s employment status

-To determine if a worker is an employee or a self-employed individual,
+To determine if a worker is an employee or a self-employed individual, examine the relationship between the worker and the payer by considering the factors included below.

 To help you make a determination, we give an explanation for each factor